 The Wild Ginger Flower is a native North American perennial found growing in moist rich soils in shady woodlands on Vancouver Island.
 They grow along the shore of the Ralph River.
 It prefers a rich moist neutral to acid soil in a shady woodland setting.

-Wild Ginger contains the constituent aristolochic acid which is a natural occurring toxin that is suspected of causing cancer, human cell mutations and end stage kidney failure
+Wild Ginger contains the constituent aristolochic acid which is a naturally occurring toxin that is suspected of causing cancer, human cell mutations, and end-stage kidney failure

-Antiseptic salve: Use fresh or dried herb crushed, add to lotion or salve base, apply under bandage.
-Its a beautiful plant to observe and not common on our coast.
+Antiseptic salve: Use fresh or dried herb crushed, add to lotion or salve base, apply under a bandage.
+It’s a beautiful plant to observe and not common on our coast.